LinkedEarth/LeapFROGS/chapters/module1.md

 Great!
 We have talked about basic functionalities and hopefully, you are starting to see how they can be used together to write code.
 Now let's talk about functions.

-[Functions](https://www.w3schools.com/python/python_functions.asp) are blocks of code that only runs when it is called.
+[Functions](https://www.w3schools.com/python/python_functions.asp) are blocks of code that only run when it is called.
 One advantage of functions is that you can pass parameters to them, modifying their behavior when they are called.

 **Question**: